 “But your comitty was in Paws Yard,” sayt I. “You’ve sat nowhere since but on our roof with two fat cats I do not know.”

 “That’s my committy,” sayt Linkin.
-“We may sit where we choose, and when we are done sitting we’ll make a report to parlement.”
+“We may sit where we choose, and when we are done sitting we’ll make a report.”

 “On what?”
 I arrkst.
 “Sitting?”